JasmineA04/CYB-4203/README.md

 The goal is to **explore, break, and then defend** the simulated environment by finding FLAGS and understanding how each vulnerability works.

----

-# How to run the CTF challenge
+## How to run the CTF challenge
+SSH into the VM
+- Recommended to run the VM on a WSL Ubuntu enviornment
+- Use the commands of "ssh jaz@172.16.181.178" to ssh into the VM
+- Password: Learn&notbreak#2026
+- Contact the email of jaa1844@utulsa.edu to spin up the VM for a specific time.
+(Limited time that the VM can be spun up.
+Working on having ssh be constent on Virtual box but coulding configure it) (Must know common Linux commands)

+Running the mission.py Python file
-# Dependency
+- Dependency
     - Python 3.9+
     - Standard library only (unless otherwise specified in requirements.txt)
-- A terminal/console capable of running Python scripts If you are running this inside a VM, you only need:
+    - A terminal/console capable of running Python scripts
+- If you are running this inside a VM, you only need:
     - Python installed in the VM
     - Access to the project directory

-# Files
+## Files
 This demonstrates the layout in GitHub for the project:
 Github/
 │